Manarola Liguria, Italy Travel Guide

 Remnants of an ancient bastion near the harbor.

 The village name "Manarola" is a connection to this agricultural past.
-Many believe it comes from the Latin "Magna Roea," referring to a large mill wheel discovered in the region.
+Many believe it comes from the Latin "Magna Roea," referring to a large mill wheel discovered in the area.
 This speaks to the early industriousness of its inhabitants, harnessing water power for their source of income.

 While not a major the military stronghold, the village did have defensive elements.
-Remnants of its ancient bastion remain near the harbor, a reminder of a time when coastal communities needed protection from sea incursions.
+Remnants of its ancient bastion remain near the harbor, a reminder of a time when coastal communities needed safeguarding from sea incursions.

-While the famous coastal "Via dell'Amore" path may have sections closed, other, higher hiking trails offer rewarding views and quiet exploration.
+Whereas the famous coastal "Via dell'Amore" path may have sections closed, other, higher hiking trails offer rewarding views and quiet exploration.